NillionNetwork/nillion-docs/docs/quickstart.md

 - leveling up: run multi party examples in the client_multi_party_compute folder.

-- learning how to permission secrets (storing and retrieving permissioned secrets, revoking permissions) in the permissions folder.
+- learning how to permission secrets (storing and retrieving permissioned secrets, revoking permissions) in the permissions folder